xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

 - [ ] Refactor InfoWindowSystem
 - [ ] Instant move InfoWindowSystem on turn change.
+- [ ] Instant move InfoWindowSystem on return from MoveCamera state.

 - [ ] When releasing the B button on the move camera script, instant move the info windows.